9 Steps to Find the Unicorn Startup Idea

 Characteristics of unicorn startup

-Basically, there are multiple options to add the value.
+Basically, there are multiple options to add value.
 For example, take the product you use every day.
 Taxi app?
 Messenger?
 Management system?
 It can be anything.

 - Let product evolution happen.
 Change the strategic direction in response to new market conditions, if it’s necessary.
-There will always be the similar app or app with the same idea.
+There will always be a similar app or app with the same idea.
 I am not even talking about clone apps sweeping across the digital market.
 But having a bunch of killing features doesn’t mean having that one feature that changes the game.
 You should be unique in your own way and adapt to market challenges.

 - Recognize your weaknesses.
 Sometimes a change of direction does not work as you planned.
 But if you understand your gaps and imperfections, you can always make away with them.
-This ability defines the successfulness of a startup.
+This ability defines the success of a startup.

 - 50% of your existing customers are ready to try new products you’ll make.

 How to become a unicorn company?

 The process of building a unicorn startup differs significantly from those of Fortune 500 companies.